 Otoacoustic emissions testing (OAEs)

 Otoacoustic emissions tests measure the ability of the cochlea's outer hair cells to respond to sound.
 Otoacoustic emissions are measured by presenting a series of clicks or tones in the ear through a probe.
-The presence of the emission is an indication of normal outer hair cell function.
-This type of testing is typically used for infants, young children and the developmentally delayed.
+This type of testing is typically used for infants, young children and people who are developmentally delayed.

 Speech reception and identification

 Speech reception and identification tests use spoken words and sentences to assess understanding of speech.
-The tests involve determining the softest level at which speech is understood or heard.
-These tests are used to help predict how well a patient might do with hearing aids.
+The tests involve determining the softest level at which speech is understood or heard

 Tympanometry is a test used to detect disorders of the middle ear.
 Tympanometry involves pressure changes in the ear canal while sound transmission is monitored and plotted.